 |This manual is a rewrite of the 1.6 manual.
 It is not complete|

-Krita is an free and cross-platform creativity application for digital painting, image manipulation, concept art, comics and the creation of textures for things like game art or 3D models.
-It is designed around existing real-world painting materials and artist workflows, but it is also packed with functions digital artists require, like layers, filters, vector-based path drawing, typography tools, and built-in color-management support.
-Krita is a KDE application based on the Calligra platform.
+Krita is an free and cross-platform creativity application for digital painting, concept art, comics and the creation of textures for things like game art or 3D models.
+It is designed around existing real-world painting materials and artist workflows, but it is also packed with functions digital artists require, like layers, filters, perspective grids, dockers, filters, painting assistants, vector-based path drawing, typography tools, and built-in color-management support etc. Krita is a KDE application based on the Calligra platform.

 Powerful and Flexible User Interface

 Krita has a highly flexible and user-friendly interface.
 Nearly all aspects of the user interface, including the toolbar, keyboard shortcuts and movable tabbed tool panels, or Dockers, can be customized to suit the specific needs of an individual or team.
 Dockers are panels that can be moved around the screen through familiar drag-and-drop gestures.
 Using these tools a personally customized task-based workspace can be created in minutes.
 Each workspace can be uniquely named, saved and recalled for later use.
 When combined with the right-click accessible Artist Palette pop-up, an artist can create a seamless experience customized specifically to their needs, whether it is project-based or based more on personal workflow requirements.